Foundation Degree in Sport, Exercise and Health Sciences

 - Sports coaching pedagogy

-- Sport and exercise massage
+- Performance analysis in sport and exercise

-- Applied fitness and training
+- Introduction to strength and conditioning training

 - Nutritional strategies for sports performance